 You agents can help you do this.
 As they answer tickets each day, and interact with customers, they can link to content.
 This will make customers aware that the content exists, and train them to look there first next time before filing a ticket.

 - Introduce new agents to existing content.
 When you train new agents make sure they know about your knowledge base and encourage them to get familiar with the content there.
 They should have a good idea of what's documented and be able to easily point users to it.

 - Keep agents informed about new content and updates.
 Develop a system for letting agents know when new or updated content is available.
 Then they will be more likely to use it and link to it.
 One way to do this is to create a private "Agents only" section in the knowledge base where you announce doc updates and ask agents to subscribe.

 - Establish a process for linking to content.
-Train agents to search for content and include links in tickets as part of each support interaction.
+Train agents to search for content and include links in tickets as part of each support interaction using the Knowledge Capture app.
 Even when an agent knows the answer, if it's covered in a doc, it's a good idea to include a link along with the answer.
 This way customers learn that content is available and they might search for answers themselves next time.
 Agents can also include links to related content, too, when solving tickets as a way of increasing KB awareness.

-For more information, see Installing and using the Sidebar Search app.
+For information, see Searching and linking articles using the Knowledge Capture app.